Combatchuck/home-assistant-on-echo-show/INSTALLATION.md

 ### Step 2: Edit Dashboard
 Open the dashboard click on "Edit Dashboard" in the top right corner.
 Tick the "Start with an empty dashboard" option and press "Take Control"

-Note that this step might not appear depending on how you set-up new dashboards to appear".
+Note that this step might not appear depending on how you set-up new dashboards to appear.
  <div align="center"><img src="img/take_control.png" /></div>

 ### Step 3: Edit Dashboard View